karthick0529/Arnifi-Coding-Task/README.md

     JWT Token authentication

-    Home Page - where we can see the filter criteria and all the blogs available.
+    Home Page - Displays all blogs along with filter options to filter by category or author name.

-    Blogs Page - where we can perform CRUD operations (Update, Delete)
+    Blogs Page - Allows CRUD operations ( Read, Update, Delete) on blogs.

-    Add Page - where we can create a New Blog by entering Title, Author, Image and Content to be displayed.
+    Add Page - Used to create a new blog by entering the Title, Author, Image URL, and Content.

-    Logout Page - To logout from the entered User.
+    Logout Page - Enables the user to logout from the application.

-✏️ Note : Only the Authenticated User can Perform CRUD (CREATE, UPDATE, DELETE) Blogs.
-Remaining Users can see the blogs present within the webiste.
+✏️ Note : Only authenticated users can perform CRUD operations (Create, Update, Delete) on blogs.
+All other users can only view the blogs available on the website.

 ## 🧰 Tech Stack